paperboygold/what-happens-when/README.rst

 Opening of a socket
 -------------------
-Once the browser receives the IP address of the destination server, it takes that and the given port number from the URL (the HTTP protocol defaults to port 80, and HTTPS to port 443), and makes a call to the system library function named ``socket`` and requests a TCP socket stream - ``AF_INET/AF_INET6`` and ``SOCK_STREAM``.
+Once the browser receives the IP address of the destination server, it attempts to establish a connection.
+Modern browsers will first try HTTP/3 using QUIC (see `HTTP/3 and QUIC Transport`_ section for detailed protocol specifications) before falling back to traditional TCP connections.

+When using traditional TCP:

 * This request is first passed to the Transport Layer where a TCP segment is crafted.
 The destination port is added to the header, and a source port is